 Water Scarcity

 British Columbia has long been seen as a land of abundant water, with rain-soaked forests and snowy mountains.
 But that reality has changed.
-Water scarcity is now a very real threat, putting communities, food production, industries, and the salmon and ecosystems we rely on at risk
+Water scarcity is now a very real threat, putting communities, food production, industries, and the salmon and ecosystems we rely on at risk.

-Story: Running Out of Water
+Story: A New Reality in BC—Running Out of Water

 Ten years ago, most British Columbians would never have imagined communities running out of water.
 Yet today, water scarcity has become one of the province’s most urgent challenges, threatening towns and cities from the northeast to the rain-soaked south coast.

 • 2025 – Dawson Creek issued a State of Local Emergency when the Kiskatinaw River reached historic lows.
-At the time, the city warned that reservoirs held only enough water for roughly 150 days, triggering an urgent search to find new water sources.
+At the time, the city warned that reservoirs held only enough water for roughly 150 days, triggering an urgent search to find new water sources

 Widespread Impacts: